 Issues and practices of care and education of infants/toddlers are analyzed to understand how collaborations among programs, families, community agencies and assessment, in high quality infant/toddler care and education operate.

-Prerequisite: Admission to the FSEHD ECED Program/Concentration, Birth to Three.
-Completion of ECED 310, ECED 312, ECED 314, ECED 410, ECED 412, ECED 416, and SPED 305.
+Prerequisite: Admission to the FSEHD ECED Program/Concentration, Community Programs and SPED 415, or admission to the FSEHD ECED Program/Concentration, Birth to Three and ECED 416.

 Offered: Spring.